How to go from Hardware Idea to Minimum Viable Product

 We live in an age where a good idea is worth a fortune.
 Globalisation has made it much easier for people to bring their ideas to market successfully.
 The transition to a truly integrated global market gathered steam in the early 90’s.
 The liberalization of trade policy and growth of the internet both accelerated the flow of information, ideas and capital.
 In short, the phenomenon of globalisation has fostered a super efficient electronics marketplace.

 Industry research methods have also evolved.
-Easy access to information and service providers has made entrepreneurship a more viable path to financial security.
-The explosive propagation of the Internet of things in recent times has fuelled appetite for microcontroller technology and sensor miniaturization from hardware entrepreneurs.
+Easy access to information and service providers have made entrepreneurship a more viable path to financial security.
+The explosive propagation of the Internet of things in recent times has fueled appetite for microcontroller technology and sensor miniaturization from hardware entrepreneurs.

 A new hardware idea must be tested for feasibility before the development of an MVP (minimum viable product) commences.
 An MVP is a product with just enough features to validate the idea and gather user feedback in order to optimize the prototype development cycle.
 Collecting feedback via the MVP is less expensive and time consuming than developing a fuller product with more features.

 The process of preparing an MVP is outlined below.

 The most receptive ideas today in the IT world are based on WiFi and cellular communication technology.
 As an example, let’s say your product idea is a “honeybee scale” that measures the weight of honey that bees produce in a hive each day and you want to be notified about this information on your phone thrice day at 9am, 3pm and 9pm.

 Additionally, you also decide you want the following features embedded into your scale: